A group of students work together in a library

 How long does it take to get a credit card?

 After you’ve submitted your application, the credit card issuer checks your credit.
-This process can take a few seconds to a minute or more, depending on the issuer and your credentials.
+The time this takes can vary depending on the issuer and your credentials.
 There are three possible outcomes after you submit: you can receive instant approval, denial, or a message that your application needs further review.
 Any further review will add time to the approval decision.

 Was this article helpful?